soundasleep/jevon.org/wiki/Class_Not_Found_when_running_a_JUnit_Plugin_Test.md

 ---
 layout: page
-title:  "Class Not Found when running a JUnit Plugin Test"
+title:  Class Not Found when running a JUnit Plugin Test
 author: jevon
-date:   2010-02-11 12:00:36 +1300
+date:   2010-02-11 12:00:36 +13:00
-tags:   [Java, Testing, Troubleshooting]
+tags:
+  - Java
+  - Testing
+  - Troubleshooting
+redirect_from:
+  - "/wiki/class_not_found_when_running_a_junit_plugin_test"
+  - "/wiki/Class Not Found When Running A Junit Plugin Test"
+  - "/wiki/class not found when running a junit plugin test"
+  - "/wiki/Class_Not_Found_When_Running_A_Junit_Plugin_Test"
 ---

 [Eclipse](Eclipse.md) / [JUnit](junit.md)